Ara0n/pyscandl/docs/source/pages/usage.rst

 * the name of the manga
 * a link the the manga's main page
-* a link to the manga's rss feed
 * the name of the fetcher used
 * the list of all the downloaded chapters
 * if the manga is archived or not